Price Gouging After Wildfire Disaster

 Sonoma County and Napa have received complaints of persons identifying themselves as “FEMA inspectors” coming to resident’s homes and asking for personal information.
 Reports have also been received that false FEMA claims have been filed using resident’s personal information such as social security numbers and when the resident attempts to file for aid they are advised an application has already been filed under their name.

 FEMA will not send inspectors to your residence unless you have filed an application for assistance.
 FEMA inspectors will not collect personal identifying information or bank account information at your residence.
-This information will only be requested when a person fills out the application online or at a Disaster Recovery Center.
+This information will only be requested when a person fills out the application online.
 All FEMA employees and contractors will have federally-issued photo identification badges, which you should request to see.

 If an individual shows up at your home to conduct a FEMA inspection and you have not filed an application for assistance, FEMA requests that you immediately contact the Department of Homeland Security, Office of the Inspector General at (800) 323-8603 or www.oig.dhs.gov.
 If you attempt to file an application for assistance, but find that someone has already filed an application in your name, FEMA requests that you call the FEMA Office of the Chief Security Office at (866) 223-0814 or report at FEMA-OCSO-Tipline@fema.dhs.gov.
 Contacting FEMA as soon as possible may prevent payment to the individual responsible for the fraud.
 You can find more information at https://www.disasterassistance.gov.